Just as Christmas is a time for family, Record Store Day should be dedicated to your friendly neighbourhood vinyl merchant.

 Opened in 1930 in Lahore, Pakistan, and relocating 17 years later following partition, New Gramophone House (opens in new tab) is Delhi's last remaining record store.
 "From religious recordings in Urdu, to Bollywood B Movie soundtracks via snake charmer recordings, this was unlike any record shop I've experienced," says Tom D. Morgan, whose photo you see here.

 Once a chain of 17 stores, Discolombia is now down to one - which houses all the stock of its previous shells.
-It's a crate-digger's dream, with over half-a-century's worth of Latin music to finger through, and is home to label Felito Records.
+It's a crate-digger's dream, with more than half-a-century's worth of Latin music to finger through, and is home to label Felito Records.

 "Musicians didn't just hang out here, they worked here," says Wuxtry owner Dan Wall.
 Among them Peter Buck, who – while working at the store – met a university student named Michael Stipe.
 More than only a mecca for R.E.M. fans, though, Wuxtry is a Georgia institution of more than 40 years' standing.

-Housed in a former prostitution window in the heart of Amsterdam's red light district, Red Light Records is a small but well-stocked oddity.
-Specialising in "obscure vinyl and rare gems", you're as likely to head out with some Bollywood or Japanese synth-pop as you are a latest house cut.
+Housed in a former prostitution window in the heart of Amsterdam's red light district, Red Light Records (opens in new tab) is a small but well-stocked oddity.
+It specialises in "obscure vinyl and rare gems", and you're as likely to head out with some Bollywood or Japanese synth-pop as you are a latest house cut.

 Opened in 2001, adding to stores in Berkeley and San Francisco, the Hollywood branch of Amoeba Music on Sunset Boulevard occupies an entire block and, unsurprisingly, bills itself as the biggest independent record store in the world.